Shoe recycling at the Recreation Center

 Downers Grove Park District Environmental Guidelines

 The Board of Park Commissioners voted unanimously to adopt a set of environmental guidelines recommended by staff during the December 18th board meeting.
 The Downers Grove Park District has been a leader in environmental initiatives for many years beginning with the dedication of Belmont Prairie as an Illinois Nature Preserve in 1979, the preservation of Lyman Woods as open space in 1986 and the construction of the William F. Sherman, Jr. Interpretive Center in 2003.
 The District's ongoing efforts towards being a responsible environmental steward led to the creation of a "Green Committee" and the development of environmental guidelines for daily business operations.
 The guidelines adopted will be used as a tool to assist staff in the promotion of sound environmental practices in the workplace.
 Click here to view the environmental guidelines.

-Dry Cell Battery Recycle Program - The Park District is host to a dry cell battery recycling campaign located at the Recreation Center, 4500 Belmont Road.
+Rechargeable Battery Recycling Program - The Park District is host to a rechargeable battery recycling campaign located at the Recreation Center, 4500 Belmont Road.
 Responsibly recycling batteries saves natural resources and protects human health through reuse of reclaimed materials and by keeping heavy metals out of landfills and water supplies.
 Click here for additional information.